Zooxanthellae

 Zooxanthellae are photosynthetic organisms, which contain chlorophyll a and chlorophyll c, as well as the dinoflagellate pigments peridinin and diadinoxanthin.
 These provide the yellowish and brownish colours typical of many of the host species.
 During the day, they provide their host with the organic carbon products of photosynthesis, sometimes providing up to 90% of their host's energy needs for metabolism, growth and reproduction.
-In return, they receive nutrients, carbon dioxide, and an elevated position with access to sunshine.
+In return, they receive nutrients, carbon dioxide, and an elevated position with access to sunlight.

 Morphology and classification

 Zooxanthellae can be grouped in the classes of Bacillariophyceae, Cryptophyceae, Dinophyceae, and Rhodophycaeae and of the genera Amphidinium, Gymnodinium, Aureodinium, Gyrodinium, Prorocentrum, Scrippsiella, Gloeodinium, and most commonly, Symbiodinium.
 Zooxanthellae of genus Symbiodinium belong to a total of eight phylogenetic clades A-H, differentiated via their nuclear ribosomal DNA and chloroplast DNA.

 Zooxanthellae are autotrophs containing chloroplasts composed of thylakoids present in clusters of three.
 A pyrenoid protrudes from each chloroplast and is encased along with the chloroplast by a thick, starchy covering.
-Within the cell’s cytoplasm also exists lipid vacuoles, calcium oxalate crystals, dictyosomes, and mitochondria.
+Within the cell's cytoplasm also exists lipid vacuoles, calcium oxalate crystals, dictyosomes, and mitochondria.
 The cell wall of zooxanthellae varies in structure across species.
 One structure consists of an outer membrane, middle layer compact with electrons, and a thin inner layer.
-In other species, the characteristics of this low-density inner layer make up the cell wall’s entire structure.
+In other species, the characteristics of this low-density inner layer make up the cell wall's entire structure.
 Beneath the cell wall is the cell membrane, and beneath the cell membrane are thecal vesicles.

 DNA in the cell exists in the form of chromatin coils tightly compacted together.
 It is condensed in the nucleus alongside an atypical histone complement.
 The DNA possesses ribosomal RNA (rRNA) that is folded and of similar morphology to rRNA in archaeobacteria.
 This indicates that RNA is important for DNA packaging in zooxanthellae.
-Zooxanthellae, in addition to all other dinoflagellates, possess 5-hydroxymethylmuracil and thymidine in their genomes, unlike any other eukaryotic genome.
+Zooxanthellae, in addition to all other dinoflagellates, possess 5-hydroxymethyluracil and thymidine in their genomes, unlike any other eukaryotic genome.